 How to make butternut tomato soup?

-You can find this easy, gluten-free butternut tomatoes soup video below, but here is a quick overview of the procedure:
+You can find this easy, gluten-free butternut squash tomatoes soup video below, but here is a quick overview of the procedure:

 Step-1 In a pan, heat the oil over low heat.
 Add chopped garlic and sauté for a minute.
 Stir in the chopped onion and cook until soft and translucent.